stutrek/imageSelector/README.md

 * `data-aspect-ratio` - the image selector will ignore images without this aspect ratio.
 * `data-src-attribute` - the image selector will use this attribute instead of the `src` attribute.
 Use this for lazy loading.
+* `data-responsive` - adds a resize listener to the body to detect when the image changes sizes.